 - Bobble Wars Marine texture.psd

 Select the Models folder and you’ll see that you have a bunch of new files.
-Unity imported and configured the models for you and created a folder named Materials.
+Unity imported and configured the models for you.

 To keep things tidy, move Bobble Wars Marine texture from the Models folder to the Textures folder.
-Also move the contents of the newly generated Materials folder (in the Models folder) into the parent-level Materials folder, and then delete that new Materials folder by pressing delete (or command-delete on the Mac).
+Textures are the basis of Materials.

-What are materials?
+What are materials, you ask?
 Materials provide your models with color and texture based upon lighting conditions.
-Materials use what are known as shaders that ultimately determines what appears onscreen.
-Shaders are small programs written in a specific shader language which is far beyond the score of this intro book.
+Materials use what are known as shaders that ultimately determine what appears on screen.
+Shaders are small programs written in a specific shader language which is far beyond the scope of this tutorial.
 You can learn more about materials through Unity’s included documentation.

 If you see no preview, then its window is closed.
 At the bottom of the Inspector, find a gray bar then drag it upwards with your mouse to expand the preview.

 The Inspector allows you to make changes to the model’s configuration, and it allows changes to any selected object’s properties.
 Since objects can be vastly different from one another, the Inspector will change context based on the object selected.

 At this point, you’ve imported the models and texture for the space marine.
 The models were in FBX format, and the texture was in .PSD format.

 We supplied the space marine models to you in the .FBX format, as this is a popular format for artists to deliver assets.
 But there’s another popular format you should understand how to use as well: Blender files.

 Unlike .FBX, Blender files contain the source model data.
 This means you can actually edit these files inside Blender, and the changes will immediately take effect in Unity, unlike an .FBX file.